irtnog/salt-states/STYLE.md

     - role.salt-master
 ```

-We also normally use two number signs for comments between top-level
-YAML elements within a section, which are always full sentences.

 **Triple and Quadruple Number Sign**

 Comments that start with three number signs, `###`, should start at
 the left margin.
-We use them for paragraph-length comments.
+We use them for comments between top-level YAML
+elements within a section, which are always full sentences.
 Comments
 that start with four number signs, `####`, should be aligned to the
 left margin and are used for headings of major sections of a program.
 For example: